kengraf/GenCyberPython/README.md

 2) Using steganography with images
 3) Using Oath (GoogleAuthenicator) tokens

 Click on the binder button below.
-This is take a minute or so to establish an IPython environment.
+Startup takes a minute or so to establish an IPython environment.
 Then click on the lesson you would like to run.
-Feel free to play/alter the steps in the lessons you will be working a temporary sandbox, so none your actions are saved.
+Feel free to play/alter the steps in the lessons.
+You will be working a temporary sandbox, so none your actions are saved or impact anyones work.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kengraf/GenCyberPython/HEAD)